TuHiN22/MusicBotWebsite/src/pages/docs/command/util.md

 - `/help`: Show help panel
 - `/staticis`: View information about the system
 - `/ping`: Show the bot's latency
+- `/translate`: Translate any language
+- `/weather`: Check the weather

 ## Usage